-The latest crisis at Kingfisher started when disgruntled engineers responsible for aircraft safety checks threatened other employees reporting to work.
+The latest crisis at the ailing carrier started when disgruntled engineers responsible for aircraft safety checks threatened other employees reporting to work.

-Before the shutdown, Kingfisher operated just 10 planes out of a fleet that once numbered 64, the regulator said.
+Before the shutdown, Kingfisher was operating just 10 planes out of a fleet that once numbered 64, according to the regulator.

-According to Indian rules, an airline has to fly at least 5 planes to retain its status as a scheduled carrier. ($1 = 52.6250 Indian rupees) (Additional reporting by Kaustubh Kulkarni and Swati Pandey in MUMBAI; Editing by Tony Munroe and Ryan Woo)
+According to Indian rules, an airline has to fly at least 5 planes to retain its status as a scheduled carrier. ($1 = 52.6250 Indian rupees) (Additional reporting by Swati Pandey in MUMBAI; Editing by Tony Munroe and Ryan Woo)